Investigating $y=mx$

 Slope 1 Slope 2

-The slope of a line is the amount of change in the height of the line as you go 1 unit to the right.
+The slope of a line is the amount of change in the height of the line each time you go 1 unit to the right.

-Question 4.
-Use the slider and the graphs to the left to complete the table below.
-The equation for $y$ is shown under the grid to the left.
+Use the slider and the graphs to the left to complete the table to the right.
+The equation for $y$ is shown below the grid to the left.
 Calculate each slope by looking at the graph.

 equation$m$slope